auth0/docs/articles/quickstart/backend/django/01-authorization.md

 ---
 title: Authorization
-description: This tutorial will show you how to use the Auth0 to add authorization to your Django REST Framework API.
+description: This tutorial dmonstrates how to use Auth0 to add authorization to your Django REST Framework API.
 ---

 <%= include('../../../_includes/_package', {